Weave Local Scorers

 Some of these models are fine-tuned by Weights & Biases, while others are state-of-the-art open-source models trained by the community.
 Weights & Biases (W&B) Reports were used for training and evaluation.
 You can find the full details in this list of W&B Reports.

-The object returned from calling these scorers contains a passed
+The object returned by these scorers contains a passed

-boolean attribute to indicate whether the input text is safe or high quality as well as a metadata
+boolean attribute indicating whether the input text is safe or high quality, as well as a metadata

 While local scorers can be run on CPUs and GPUs, use GPUs for best performance.